Student Handbook: Section 8: Student Code of Conduct & Procedures

 The following sanctions, among others, may be imposed upon any student found to have violated the Student Code of Conduct:

-6. Referral to support services/educational programs;
+- Referral to support services/educational programs

 More than one of the above sanctions listed may be imposed for any single violation.
 Additionally, educational sanctions may be imposed at the discretion of the hearing officer.
-Other than College expulsion, disciplinary sanctions shall not be made part of the student’s academic transcript, but shall become part of the student’s permanent record.
+Other than University expulsion, disciplinary sanctions shall not be made part of the student’s academic transcript, but shall become part of the student’s permanent record.
 A student’s record is, therefore, subject to review by those authorized to request it, such as transfer higher-education institutions and future employers and in other cases when the student initiates the disclosure.

 The following sanctions, among others, may be imposed upon student groups or organizations:

-Standard Sanctions
+Standard Sanctioning

 The table (pdf) below assumes that the student is found RESPONSIBLE and is only meant to provide a guideline for students.
 Actual sanctions may vary from what is on this list, or differ in severity, based on the specific circumstances of the case.